-If you've ever been responsible for planning and delivering a project, you know just how many moving parts fall into a project life cycle.
+If you've ever been responsible for planning and delivering a project, you know how many moving parts fall into a project management life cycle.

-First, you have to decide why this project is taking place and what it will accomplish.
+First, you need to decide why this project is taking place and what it will accomplish.

-Then comes the task of planning, assigning, and setting deadlines.
-Of course, your project milestones need to be tracked every step of the way.
-Finally, the entire project needs to be delivered to your client on time and on budget.
+Then comes planning, assigning, and setting deadlines.
+Of course, you should track your project milestones every step of the way.
+Finally, you must deliver the entire project to your client on time and within budget.

 That’s a lot to plan and manage.

-There is good news.
-Breaking down each part of the project life cycle and carefully planning tasks makes the process so much easier.
-It helps you stay on top of your deadlines, progress, and goals so you deliver a product your clients will love.
+Breaking down the project life cycle and carefully planning tasks makes the process much easier.
+It helps you stay on top of your deadlines, progress, and goals so you deliver a successful product.

-In this guide, we’ll share the five phases of a project life cycle and teach you how to tackle each phase like a pro.
-Let’s get started.
+Today, we’ll explore the five phases of a project life cycle and how to tackle them like a pro!

 What is a project life cycle?

-A project life cycle allows the project manager to further break down every task and request into smaller parts so it's easier to carefully plan and deliver everything.
+Each phase has its own objectives and deliverables that build on the next and eventually lead to the successful completion of a project.
+This allows the project manager to break down every task and request into smaller, manageable chunks so it's easier to carefully plan and deliver everything.

 Learning a project life cycle (and why it is so useful) gives leaders a framework to plan, execute, and deliver every project like a smooth operator.

 Much like you would break down the life cycle of a customer or a product, there are phases to the process to help you stay on track.
-Here, we'll explore each project life cycle phase and how to execute each one effectively.
+Knowing each phase's key milestones and deliverables will help you plan and manage your projects effectively.
+Here, we'll explore the five stages of the project life cycle phase and how to execute each one effectively.

-This phase of the life cycle is called project initiation.
+This phase of the project management life cycle is called project initiation.
+It helps determine the vision, goals, and scope of the project.
+This is where you set up the roadmap for success and decide whether it’s feasible.
 Here, teams discuss the problem that the project will solve and how they plan to achieve their goals (whether internally or for a stakeholder).